sasi1219/EChannelling/README.md

 The prject is started by creating the project "EChanneling" in PyCharm and under that folder different apps are planned to build for each page of the website.
 Then the changes have been committed and pushed to github from PyCharm.
-So far the web pages for Home and Registrations are partially designed.